There are many reasons for a specialised diet and they differ from person to person. Some of the more common ones include:

 PALEO or also known as the "caveman diet".
-Paleo draws from hunter-gatherer principles, focusing on whole, unprocessed foods such as vegetables, fruit, eggs, nuts, seeds, meat, fish/seafood, healthy fats and oils (olive, coconut, etc).
-Foods not allowed include cereal grains, legumes, dairy, corn, potatoes, refined sugar.
+Paleo draws from hunter-gatherer principles, focusing on whole, unprocessed foods such as vegetables, fruit, eggs, nuts, seeds, meat, fish/seafood, and healthy fats and oils (olive, coconut, etc).
+Foods not allowed include cereal grains, legumes, dairy, corn, potatoes, and refined sugar.

 PESCETARIAN diet excludes red meat and chicken.
 Fish and other animal products including dairy and eggs are still consumed.